ZhijingY/ESE519_Lab2B/README.md

             }
         }

-2. I am planning to build a small security system protorype with red LEDs and a speaker, along with a sensor (or a camera module probably).
-When an object is detected approaching, I would expect the LEDs to flash and the speaker to scream.
+2. I am planning to build a small security system protorype with red LED, along with a sensor (or a camera module probably).
+When an object is detected approaching, I would expect the LEDs to flash.
 I think it'd be cool because this will be fun to demo.
 Also it can work with IoT, like uploading the trespassing information onto internet.

 3. I would request several LEDs and a (or a few) speaker.
 A camera also if possible.

 4. Will it be accpetable to borrow a small camera module?
 Are we allowed to implement other MCUs in our design?

+## Update on Oct.31st

+# Protoboard work